xpacks/arm-cmsis-rtos-validator/README.md

 xPack specific branches:

 - `xpack`, with the latest stable version (default)
-- `xpack-develop`, with the current development version
+- `xpack-development`, with the current development version
 - `originals`, with the original Arm content, reconstructed from the distributed archives

-All development is done in the `xpack-develop` branch, and contributions via Pull Requests should be directed to this branch.
+All development is done in the `xpack-development` branch, and contributions via Pull Requests should be directed to this branch.

-When new releases are published, the `xpack-develop` branch is merged into `xpack`.
+When new releases are published, the `xpack-development` branch is merged into `xpack`.

 When there are new upstream releases:

 - upstream `master` is merged into the local `master`
-- the local `master` is merged into `xpack-develop`
+- the local `master` is merged into `xpack-development`
 - the project is tested
-- `xpack-develop` is merged into `xpack`
+- `xpack-development` is merged into `xpack`

 ## Developer info